SEPA Secure payments using Checkout

 The Checkout page will lead the customer through a KYC if this is the first deposit.

-If the KYC is soft failed (example due to address or DoB mismatch), the Checkout page will allow the customer to go through the KYC again and correct the error.
+If the KYC is soft failed (for example, due to address or date of birth mismatch), the Checkout page will allow the customer to go through the KYC again and correct the error.

 This Checkout page will eventually provide the customer with a virtual bank account number (IBAN) that must be used as an address for deposits.